polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

     -  Retention period in days: **7**

-    -  Certificate .cer file: click the folder icon and upload the public key of the certificate (C:\Certs\AzSIBackupCert.cer) you generated in the previous task
+    -  Certificate .cer file: select the folder icon and upload the public key of the certificate (C:\Certs\AzSIBackupCert.cer) you generated in the previous task

     ![In the Azure Stack Admin portal, the Backup Controller settings blade is displayed.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image34.png)

-1. Back on the Infrastructure backup blade, click **Disable automatic backup**.
+1. Back on the Infrastructure backup blade, select **Disable automatic backup**.

 ## After the hands-on lab